headspinio/appium-lg-webos-driver/README.md

 - You must have the [LG webOS SDK](https://webostv.developer.lge.com/sdk/webos-tv-sdk/introduction/)
 - You must have the `LG_WEBOS_TV_SDK_HOME` env var set as described in the SDK setup guide
 - You must have an LG webOS TV device on the same network as your Appium host, with all ports accessible to the network
+- The TV must be in [Developer Mode](https://webostv.developer.lge.com/develop/app-test/using-devmode-app/) (must have the Dev Mode app and be signed in, with Dev Mode actually turned "On" in the app)
-- You must have your TV device set up and showing as available by using the [`ares-setup-device`](https://www.webosose.org/docs/tools/sdk/cli/cli-user-guide/#ares-setup-device) CLI tool
+- You must have your TV device set up and showing as available using the [`ares-setup-device`](https://www.webosose.org/docs/tools/sdk/cli/cli-user-guide/#ares-setup-device) CLI tool
 - You should be able to run `ares-device-info --device <name>` and have it show the correct details for your connected device

 ## Capabilities